Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Examining Racial Stereotypes in YouTube Autocomplete Suggestions

-Examining the resulting dataset, we noticed that some autocomplete suggestions were not related to the racial groups.
+In the second stage, we processed our data to exclude the autocomplete suggestions that did not refer to race.
 For example, for the group terms relevant to ``White'' and ``Black'' races, several autocomplete results refer to the term as a color rather than a race.
 Thus, we used the following criteria used by \citet{baker2013white} to refine our dataset: whether the autocomplete suggestion refers to human subjects rather than non-human subjects.
-Accordingly, we excluded the autocomplete suggestions that did not meet this criterion from our analysis.
-As a result, the final dataset consists of a total of 246 autocomplete results. \\
+As a result, the dataset resulted in a total of 301 race-related autocomplete results.